 Non-dependants - these are often people like grown-up sons and daughters or elderly relatives.
 A non-dependant is a person who lives with you but is not liable for paying rent under a formal arrangement.
-If you live with a non-dependant your Housing Benefit, Universal Credit Housing Element, Council Tax Reduction or Support for Mortgage Interest may be reduced through rules on non-dependant deductions, in Universal Credit these are called housing cost contributions.
+If you live with a non-dependant your Housing Benefit, Universal Credit Housing Element and Council Tax Reduction may be reduced through rules on non-dependant deductions.
+In Universal Credit these are called housing cost contributions.

 If you receive rent under a formal arrangement you should enter the number of sub-tenants or lodgers you have and tell us how much income you receive from them on the 'Net income' page.

 If you share your property with joint tenants e.g. a flat share they are not classed as non-dependants but having a joint tenant who is not your partner can affect the help you can receive with housing costs so you should include joint tenants here.

 A non-dependant is a person who: